ryangerardwilson/rtutor/courses/python.md

     # 1. Train-test split and naive baseline
     X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)

-    # In machine learning, particularly for regression tasks, a "baseline mean" refers
+    # In machine learning, particularly for regression tasks, a 'baseline mean' refers
     # to a simple, naive model that always predicts the average (mean) value of the
     # target variable from the training data for every input in the test set
     mean_target = y_train.mean()